The Smart Company’s Guide to Ransomware

 While each ransomware variant has its own twist, there are a few key components that most ransomware types follow:

 Covert communication – Once downloaded, the malware establishes communication with a command-and-control server.
 For example, CryptoLocker, which started the modern ransomware craze, relies on a domain generation algorithm and hops between new servers routinely to avoid detection.
+This is just one reason as to why businesses are now looking at the likes of vps hosting for their server-side needs, with real-time monitoring and backups to avoid any loss or breach of data, virtual private servers are becoming a common business necessity in today’s modern world.

 Advanced encryption – Once the server connection is established, CryptoLocker generates a pair of encryption keys – one public, one private – using the huge RSA-2048 bit encryption algorithm and military-grade 256-bit AES encryption.
 Most ransomware variants use a 256-AES (Advanced Encryption Standard) key or a 2048-RSA key, but some even go as far as 4096-RSA.